cletomartin/redes1/_sources/transport.md

 ### Flow control

-It is important to control the amount of data a sender can _produce_ and a reciever can _consume_.
+It is important to control the amount of data a sender can _produce_ and a receiver can _consume_.
 There needs to be a _balance_ between them:

-- If the sender produces too few data, the reciever might be idle.
+- If the sender produces too few data, the receiver might be idle.
-- If the sender produces too much data, the reciever can be overwhelmed.
+- If the sender produces too much data, the receiver can be overwhelmed.
-- Circunstances might change as communication progresses (e.g. the receiver might get slower because of it is busy with something else).
+- Circumstances might change as communication progresses (e.g. the receiver might get slower because of it is busy with something else).

 In general, a process may deliver data in 2 ways: